 Leading the way in their revolutionary technology and quality, Schwinn exercise bikes have claimed the top spot among leading manufacturers of indoor cycling equipment.
 They have managed to combine quality engineering with an economical design in order to deliver an exceptional low impact cardiovascular workout for users who want to get in shape at home.

-Schwinn’s line of upright bikes and recumbent bikes include the standard Upright Exercise Bikes, which continue to build on the successful designs of the past.
-Currently there are the 130, 170, A10 and A15 Upright Bikes.
+Schwinn’s line of upright bikes and recumbent bikes includes the standard Upright Exercise Bikes, which continue to build on the successful designs of the past.
+Currently there are the 130 and 170 Upright Bikes.

 Costing around $300 - $700 depending on the model you choose (AD2, AD6, AD7/Pro), the Airdynes last for 15 to 20 years or more, with little to no mechanical problems.